hloo/zcash-posters/docs/index.md

 Steve draws inspiration from a number of sources, including vintage posters, early 20th century propaganda art, early 20th century product art, and mid 20th century retro-futuristic art.

-No matter what the subject matter, from [Blink-82 concerts](https://www.stevethomasart.com/concert-posters) to [Star Wars](https://www.stevethomasart.com/large-grid-c23zf) to the [Minnesota Vikings Hall of Fame](https://www.stevethomasart.com/mnvikings), Steve's poster art is embued with creativity, beauty, and (often) humor.
+No matter what the subject matter, from [Blink-82 concerts](https://www.stevethomasart.com/concert-posters) to [Star Wars](https://www.stevethomasart.com/large-grid-c23zf) to the [Minnesota Vikings Hall of Fame](https://www.stevethomasart.com/mnvikings), Steve's poster art is imbued with creativity, beauty, and (often) humor.

 Prints of many of Steve's posters are available at [www.stevethomasart.com](https://www.stevethomasart.com).